-Persistent homology (PH) is a TDA tool that provides a robust way to probe information about the shape of datasets and to summarize salient features PDs.
-These diagrams are multisets of points in the plane, each point representing a homological feature whose time of appearance and disappearance is contained in the coordinates of that point \cite{Edelsbrunner2010}.
-Intuitively, the homological features represented in a PD measure the connectedness of data as their resolution changes.
-PH has proven to be promising in a variety of applications such as shape analysis \cite{Patrangenaru2018}, image analysis \cite{Guo2018,Love2021}, neuroscience \cite{Biscio2019,Nasrin2019,maroulas2019}, dynamical systems \cite{Khasawneh2016}, signal analysis \cite{Marchese2018}, chemistry and material science \cite{Maroulas2019a, Townsend2020}, and genetics \cite{Humphreys2019}.
+Persistent homology (PH) is a topological data analysis (TDA) tool that provides a robust way to probe information about the shape of datasets and to summarize salient features into persistence diagrams (PDs).
+These diagrams are multisets of points in the plane, where each point represents a homological feature whose `time' of appearance and disappearance is contained in the coordinates of that point \cite{Edelsbrunner2010}.
+Intuitively, the homological features represented in a PD measure the connectedness and the void space of data as their resolution changes.
+PH has proven to be promising in a variety of applications such as shape analysis \cite{Patrangenaru2018}, image analysis \cite{Guo2018,Love2021}, neuroscience \cite{Biscio2019, Nasrin2019, maroulas2019}, dynamical systems \cite{Khasawneh2016}, signal analysis \cite{Marchese2018}, chemistry and material science \cite{Maroulas2019a, Townsend2020}, and genetics \cite{Humphreys2019}.

-There have been a number of notable contributions to develop statistical methods for performing inference on topological summaries.
-Many of these method introduce probability measures for PDs to capture statistical information such as means, variance, and conditional probabilities \cite{Mileyko2011, munch2015, Turner2014}.
-Kernel densities are used by \cite{Bobrowski2014} to estimate the persistence diagrams generated by point process samples drawn by a particular distribution. \cite{maroulas2019} constructs a kernel density estimator built with machinery from finite set statistics for nonparametric estimation of persistence diagram probability densities.

-Hypothesis testing and determining confidence sets for persistence diagrams are discussed in \cite{Chazal2014, Blumberg2014, Chazal2014a, Robinson2017, Fasy2014}.
-One of the main motivations to establish statistical methods for hypothesis testing and estimating confidence sets for PH is to distinguish topologically significant features from noise features. \cite{Blumberg2014} develops a probability distribution of persistent homological invariant constructed from subsamples of a fixed size addresses the problem of statistical inference through a variety of test statistics obtained from a pertinent empirical distribution. \cite{Chazal2014} analyze a statistical model for persistence diagrams obtained from the level set filtration of the density estimator depending on the bottleneck stability theorem.
-All of these approaches either rely on a nonparametric permutation test or reduce persistence diagrams to a summary statistic and make use of bootstrapping.